Flotomate/product_docs/source/admin/admin-user-management/technician-group.rst

 -  In the new dialog box, give the group a name, description and add the technicians in the Users field.

+   .. note:: Technician list will be filtered based on location. :ref:`Learn more <Data Segregation with Location Scope>`.

 -  Click on **Create** to create the group.

 Modify Technician Group